エピソード

 2025/09/15

 Pierce Young has been around deer his whole life.
 Early on in his career he was instrumental in the success of the deer tagging program that was conducted in NE MS across 27,000 acres of private land.
 He has worked along side many of the best deer researchers in the world, including Drs Steve Demarais and Bronson Strickland.
-Now Pierce is a biologist and assistant director of the MDWFP Private Lands program.
+Now Pierce is a biologist and assistant coordinator of the MDWFP Private Lands program.
 They work as consultants for private landowners across the state of Mississippi.
 On this episode we discuss the theory of management bucks.
 You'll hear a few things that might surprise you, but depending on what your goals are and a few other factors, you might need to be shooting a few young bucks each year.

 続きを読む 一部表示